 Source: DiBiase, Strengthening the GIS Profession, 2012, Web.

 US Bureau of Labor Statistics available at: http://www.onetonline.org/link/summary/15-1199.05

 How many students are normally enrolled in each program?

 We currently service 100-110 undergraduate and graduate students on an annual basis, as well as the hundreds of students who take selected GISci courses for their degrees programs, career development, or general interest and skill-building.
 Our number of certificate program graduates is 25 per year for the graduate certificate and 30 per year for the undergraduate certificate.

 We offer an undergraduate certificate for currently enrolled students, both online and on-campus.
 We offer a graduate certificate for currently enrolled students, both online and on-campus.
 We also offer an online-only, graduate certificate for working professionals who already possess a baccalaureate degree.
-As of Fall 2017, we are offering an on-campus-only, baccalaureate degree in Geography and Geospatial Science.
+As of summer 2017, we are offering a baccalaureate degree in Geography and Geospatial Science.
 This on-campus-only BS degree replaces the Geography Undergraduate Option within the Earth Sciences major.